kgjoner/my-dev-website-in-vue/src/data/posts/Making a JAMstack blog.md

 # Making a JAMstack blog with Gridsome

-I have been eagered to try a JAMstack blog since the first time I have heard of it.
+I have been eagered to try a JAMstack blog since the first time I heard of it.
 The idea of a fast reliable static website generated from modern technologies sounded wonderful.

-Mainly because [I already had a blog](https://github.com/kgjoner/ficcionados), and I have suffered to make a SPA beats SEO.
-The prerender plugin I used did not work 100%, and was there only to deal with bots, while users kept receiving a fresh content via AJAX.
-Back then, I thought it was the best solution to deal with dynamic content without going for Server Side Rendering — which would lead to more complexity and more costs.
+Mainly because [I already had a blog](https://github.com/kgjoner/ficcionados), and I have suffered to make a SPA beat SEO.
+The prerender plugin I used did not work 100%, and it was there only to deal with bots, while users kept receiving a fresh content via AJAX.
+Back then, I thought it was the best solution to deal with dynamic content without going for server side rendering — which would lead to more complexity and more costs.

 Yet the blog was running and working, so I postponed migrating it to JAMstack for a while.
 The things changed when I got to know the JAMstack conference of this year would happen online, and I took my seat.
 No regrets.
 I felt it was time to finally face it.